-So, if you want to cheat, chances are high that you get incredible amounts of cash (compare 20 mio $ to an income of 100.000 $).
-If you want to play legit, you must have an unresearched item available, otherwise you are screwed (either you must take the cash or you can't use the base any more for legit storage use).
+So, if you want to cheat, chances are high that you can get an incredible amount of cash (compare 20 mio $ to an income of 100.000 $).
+If you want to play legit, you must have an unresearched item available, otherwise you are screwed (either you must take the cash or you can't use the base any more for any legit storage use).

 If the above is a common vehicle item (both aircraft and ground vehicle), sell only from one of both.
 Do not sell from the other one, even it says it has 65.536 items there too!
 If you do, the storage percentage goes into the negative and the game crashes!
 If you don't, but wait a bit after selling the first items, the second stack just disappears.

-A lot of stuff was planned to be in the game, but was never finished due to lack of time and problems implementing it.
-This includes multiplayer support (for up to 8 players with hotseat, play by email or lan), a large number of skills for the agents (driving, flying, perceptive ability and sanity among others), a scenario generator to quickly start a tactical missions with as many sides you'd want (and you could control anyone, from any organization to the aliens themselves), multiple random generated alien dimensions, and other things.
+A lot more things besides that were planned to be in the game, but were never finished due to lack of time and problems implementing it.
+This includes multiplayer support (for up to 8 players with hotseat, play by email or lan), a large number of skills for the agents (driving, flying, perceptive ability and sanity among others), a scenario generator to quickly start a tactical missions with as many sides as you'd want (and you could control anyone, from any organization to the aliens themselves), multiple random generated alien dimensions, among other things.

-Actually, some of these things was programmed and was in a somewhat working state in the beta stage, but they were removed for the retail release.
+Actually, some of these things was programmed and were in a somewhat working state in the beta stage, but they were removed for the retail release.